codevlabs/oskar/README.md

 - Oskar is build on node.js with express.js.
 - It is written in CoffeeScript (such as the node slack client it uses)
 - It uses a MongoDB database to store team member feedback
-- It runs on Heroku
+- It (usually, but not only) runs on Heroku

 ## Configuring Oskar

 Oskar's configuration file can be found inside the `config` directoy.
 There you should:
-- define the url to a fresh and empty MongoDB database (to create a mongoDB on Heroku, go to https://elements.heroku.com/addons/mongolab)
+- define the url to a fresh and empty MongoDB database (to create a mongoDB on Heroku for example, go to https://elements.heroku.com/addons/mongolab)
-- insert a Slack bot token that belongs to your team (You can create a new Slackbot here: https://yourteam.slack.com/services/new/bot)
+- insert a Slack bot token that belongs to your team (you can create a new Slackbot here: https://yourteam.slack.com/services/new/bot)

 Additionally you can
 - disable channels that Oskar is part of (you should disable the default channel that Slack added)